brianm/dx/README.md

 Service Registration and Discovery Service

 # TODO
+## Support Service Deletion

+DELETE or POST ?delete=true to a service should remove it.

 ## Support TTL Announcements

-We should be able to make an announcement with a TTL.
-If a srv is posted with a TTL, a renew link will be available which can be used to extend the ttl to a new duration.
+Finish heartbeat support in InMemoryStorage and ZooKeeperStorage.

 ### ZooKeeper Implementation Notes

-~~Option 1, because ZK has no concept of TTL, and ephemeral isn't what we want (dx server holding ephemeral node going down shouldnt whack the node), we'll use ZK leader election and do TTL counts on the leader.~~

-Option 2, use ephemeral nodes from a particular dx instance, and require announcer heartbeat with *that node* to maintain the ephemeral node.
+Use ephemeral nodes from a particular dx instance, and require announcer heartbeat with *that node* to maintain the ephemeral node.
 This means clients must be able to directly address nodes, ie, not through an LB.
 This can be encouraged by creating a
 <code>rel=ttl</code> link which definitely goes directly to the host
 (ie, always fully qualified if zk in use).

-~~Option 3, expose STOMP, which is stream oriented.
-Stilts makes that fairly reasonable.
-If you want TTL/Ephemeral then you connect via stomp and maintain it that way.
-This is still faily inconvenient.~~

 ## Make ZooKeeper Storage Reasonably Efficient